Onemind-Services-LLC/cloudmydc-docs/docs/Windows&.NET/Windows Server VM.md

 </div>

-Also, note that the _[Horizontal Scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling)_ and IPv6 options are not available for virtual machines.
+Also, note that the _[horizontal scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling)_ and IPv6 options are not available for virtual machines.

 3. If VM is added to the topology, an additional **_VM Resources_** line appears in the right part of the wizard (just below the cloudlets information for containers).